 We enter into standard confidentiality and employment agreements with our employees.
-The contracts with our key personnel typically include a standard non-compete covenant that prohibits the employee from competing with us, directly or indirectly, during his or her employment and for up to two years after the termination of his or her employment, provided that we pay compensation equal to 20% of the average monthly compensation of the prior 12 months of his or her employment during the restriction period.
+The contracts with our key personnel typically include a standard non-compete covenant that prohibits the employee from competing with us, directly or indirectly, during her employment and for up to two years after the termination of her employment.
+In consideration of our employees' non-compete covenant, we pay compensation to our employees at a rate of not less than 20% of the average monthly compensation of the prior 12 months of her employment during the restriction period, provided that to the extent our rate becomes lower than the minimum standard required by the local government, we will pay in accordance with such standard.